Voice actors: this way to the artistes' exit

 Answer: in dubbing, we can talk about an artist, and in audiobooks too.
 But why?
 Do you need more talent in these cases?
 Different techniques, yes; more talent, no. The difference has nothing to do with talent, but simply with the sector.
 In these cases, we are participating in an art creation chain, not a purely commercial chain (although, sometimes...).

-There is also a less glamorous, and therefore less mentioned, discipline, the poor relation of dubbing: ADR, which literally brings films to life with sound.
-And in this case, sound engineers are at least as much artists as we are!
+There are also less glamorous, and therefore less mentioned, disciplines that are the poor cousins of dubbing: ADR, which literally brings films to life with sound, and audio description, which enables the blind and partially sighted to 'watch' a film.
+And sound engineers are at least as much artists as we are in this case!

 Let's stay grounded and calm our egos